CoRiis/bayesian-optimization-lightgbm/README.md

 - Gaussian Process Upper Confidence Bound (GP-UCB)
 - Approximation of GB-UCB

 First, I optimize the learning rate, the number of leaves, the feature fraction, and the l2-regularization in a sequantial manner, such that each of them I optimized individually.
-An example of BO with five initial samples and when 30 iterations can be seen below.
+An example of BO with five initial samples, 30 iterations and the acquisition function *probability of improvement* is shown below.

 ![](learning_rate_prob_improvement.gif)